MKLab-ITI/pygrank/documentation/measures.md

 Initializes the supervised measure with desired graph signal outcomes.

 Args:
- * *known_ranks:* The desired graph signal outcomes.
+ * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Supervised</kbd> Accuracy

-Computes the accuracy as 1- mean absolute differences between given and known ranks.
+Computes the accuracy as 1- mean absolute differences between given and known scores.
 Initializes the supervised measure with desired graph signal outcomes.

 Args:
- * *known_ranks:* The desired graph signal outcomes.
+ * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Supervised</kbd> Cos

-Computes the cosine similarity between given and known ranks Initializes the supervised measure with desired graph signal outcomes.
+Computes the cosine similarity between given and known scores Initializes the supervised measure with desired graph signal outcomes.

 Args:
- * *known_ranks:* The desired graph signal outcomes.
+ * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Supervised</kbd> CrossEntropy

-Computes a cross-entropy loss of given vs known ranks.
+Computes a cross-entropy loss of given vs known scores.
 Initializes the supervised measure with desired graph signal outcomes.

 Args:
- * *known_ranks:* The desired graph signal outcomes.
+ * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Supervised</kbd> Dot

-Computes the dot similarity between given and known ranks Initializes the supervised measure with desired graph signal outcomes.
+Computes the dot similarity between given and known scores Initializes the supervised measure with desired graph signal outcomes.

 Args:
- * *known_ranks:* The desired graph signal outcomes.
+ * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Supervised</kbd> KLDivergence

-Computes the KL-divergence of given vs known ranks.
+Computes the KL-divergence of given vs known scores.
 Initializes the supervised measure with desired graph signal outcomes.

 Args:
- * *known_ranks:* The desired graph signal outcomes.
+ * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Supervised</kbd> MKLDivergence

-Computes the KL-divergence of given vs known ranks.
+Computes the KL-divergence of given vs known scores.
 Initializes the supervised measure with desired graph signal outcomes.

 Args:
- * *known_ranks:* The desired graph signal outcomes.
+ * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Supervised</kbd> Mabs

-Computes the mean absolute error between ranks and known ranks.
+Computes the mean absolute error between scores and known scores.
 Initializes the supervised measure with desired graph signal outcomes.

 Args:
- * *known_ranks:* The desired graph signal outcomes.
+ * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Supervised</kbd> MannWhitneyParity

-Performs two-tailed Mann-Whitney U-test to check that the scores of sensitive-attributed nodes do not exhibit higher or lower values compared to the rest.
+Performs a two-tailed Mann-Whitney U-test to check that the scores of sensitive-attributed nodes do not exhibit higher or lower values compared to the rest.
 To do this, the test's U statistic is transformed so that value 1 indicate that the probability of sensitive-attributed nodes exhibiting higher values is the same as for lower values (50%).
 Value 0 indicates that either the probability of exhibiting only higher or only lower values is 100%.
-Known ranks correspond to the binary sensitive attribute checking whether nodes are sensitive.
+Known scores correspond to the binary sensitive attribute checking whether nodes are sensitive.
 Initializes the supervised measure with desired graph signal outcomes.

 Args:
- * *known_ranks:* The desired graph signal outcomes.
+ * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Supervised</kbd> MaxDifference

-Computes the maximum absolute error between ranks and known ranks.
+Computes the maximum absolute error between scores and known scores.
 Initializes the supervised measure with desired graph signal outcomes.

 Args:
- * *known_ranks:* The desired graph signal outcomes.
+ * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Supervised</kbd> NDCG

-Provides evaluation of NDCG@k score between given and known ranks.
+Provides evaluation of NDCG@k score between given and known scores.
 Initializes the PageRank scheme parameters.

 Args:
  * *k:* Optional.
 Calculates NDCG@k.
-If None (default), len(known_ranks) is used.
+If None (default), len(known_scores) is used.
- * *known_ranks:* The desired graph signal outcomes.
+ * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Supervised</kbd> PearsonCorrelation

-Computes the Pearson correlation coefficient between given and known ranks.
+Computes the Pearson correlation coefficient between given and known scores.
 Initializes the supervised measure with desired graph signal outcomes.

 Args:
- * *known_ranks:* The desired graph signal outcomes.
+ * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Supervised</kbd> SpearmanCorrelation

-Computes the Spearman correlation coefficient between given and known ranks.
+Computes the Spearman correlation coefficient between given and known scores.
 Initializes the supervised measure with desired graph signal outcomes.

 Args:
- * *known_ranks:* The desired graph signal outcomes.
+ * *known_scores:* The desired graph signal outcomes.
  * *exclude:* Optional.
 An iterable (e.g. list, map, networkx graph, graph signal) whose items/keys are traversed to determine which nodes to ommit from the evaluation, for example because they were used for training.
 If None (default) the measure is evaluated on all graph nodes.
 You can safely set the `self.exclude` property at any time to alter this original value.
 Prefer using this behavior to avoid overfitting measure assessments.

 ### <kbd>Supervised</kbd> pRule